-The following technical standards for admission establish the mental and physical abilities students' need for successful completion of the Physician Assistant Program and eventual PA practice.
-York College offers a variety of services, activities and accommodations to students with disabilities, mainly through two offices - the Coordinator of Disability Services and the York Enrichment Services (Y.E.S.) for Students with Disabilities.
+the mental and physical abilities students' need for to sign up in Room 1G02 (Tel.
+262-2272) and take successful completion of the Physician Assistant Program advantage of services provided by the Coordinator of and eventual PA practice.
+York College offers a variety of Disability Services and the Y.E.S. program.
+These services services, activities and accommodations to students with disabilities, mainly through two offices - the Coordinator of Disability Services and the York Enrichment Services (Y.E.S.) for Students with Disabilities.
 All students admitted to the York College Physician Assistant Program are expected to be able to perform the listed tasks, with or without reasonable accommodations.
 Every effort will be made to provide reasonable accommodations to students with documented disabilities.